 Be aware: new rules have come into effect since the publication of this article.
 Find the latest changes in our post New Parking Rules 2019, or read our guide with the whole parking system explained in details, as well as your other obligations for having a car in Brno.

 For weeks now, Brno has been abuzz with the changes in the city parking policy that are quickly approaching.
 Let’s have a look at how they affect Brno expats – car owners or no car owners.

-From the 1st of September this year, the residential parking system will come into effect, applying new rules only to the city centre.
-From the 1st of November, the system will spread to three additional districts north of the city centre as shown on the map below.
+From the 1st of September 2018, the residential parking system came into effect, applying new rules only to the city centre.
+From the 1st of November, the system spreaded to three additional districts north of the city centre as shown on the map below.

 In other areas of the city, the parking system will remain the same for the time being.

 The blue area is where only residents (in Czech: “rezidenti”) and commercial users with their place of business in that area (in Czech: “abonenti”) can drive in and park.
 The red area is where also visitors can park, although there will be changes as to when and for how much.

 1 September 2018: the rules apply to the city centre circumscribed by Husova, Moravské náměstí, Koliště, Úzká streets.

 1 November: three additional districts will be added: bound by Údolní, Úvoz, Kotlářská, Pionýrská, Drobného, Milady Horákové

 If you are an EU foreigner with a temporary residence permit or a nonEU foreigner with permanent residence permit with an indicated address in the area that will be affected by the new system, you can now obtain a residential parking permit.
 With that, you can park in the district of your residence, as well as the neighbouring districts.